-At AOP Orphan, we have been contributing to research on myeloproliferative neoplasms (MPNs), the development of new treatments, its production and supply for many years.
-On September 12th – the 7th Annual MPN Awareness Day – we especially want to help towards raising awareness of MPNs, since we believe that informing, connecting and advocating for those who are affected and involved is crucial for the wellbeing of patients.
+At AOP Orphan, we have been contributing to research on myeloproliferative neoplasms (MPNs) for many years.
+On September 12th – the 7th Annual MPN Awareness Day – we especially want to help raising awareness of MPNs, since we believe that informing, connecting and advocating for those who are affected and involved is crucial for the well-being of patients.
 We will extend these efforts over the following months and bring into focus relevant information, advice and insights on all our communication platforms.

 “MPNs is a chronic haematological disease group caused by a stem-cell disorder.
-Dameshek was a haematologist who described sixty years ago in the United States this group of diseases.
-He was looking at common symptoms and phenomena e.g. thromboses, constitutional symptoms, but also the unifying hyper proliferation and the bone marrow combined with spinal megaly that increased event of thrombosis and bleeding.
-2016 WHO has renewed the definition of MPNs"
+William Dameshek, an US haematologist, described this group of diseases for the first time approximately sixty years ago.
+He was looking at common symptoms and phenomena e.g. thromboses, constitutional symptoms, but also the unifying hyperproliferation of the bone marrow combined with splenomegaly and an increased number of thrombosis and bleeding events.
+2016 WHO has renewed the definition of MPNs."